mg3994/student__portfolio/README.md

 * Figma

 ## License
+Free For Viewers forbid commercialization

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License (GPL) .
 See the LICENSE file for details.

+## This GNU General Public License is Not Applicable On Figma File